a fee-based online consultation clinic for Obstetrics & Gynecology

 Diagnosis of HPV Infection (Genital Warts)

-• Special Examination: Genital warts that are inside the vagina may be flat and not easily identified by direct vision.
+Genital warts that are inside the vagina may be flat and not easily identified by direct vision.
 Vinegar (acetic acid) has to be applied inside the vagina which turns the affected part (warts) of the mucosa white.

-• Biopsy: Sometimes a biopsy of the whitish tissue may be taken to be examined under the microscope and checked for changes in the cells.
+Sometimes a biopsy of the whitish tissue may be taken to be examined under the microscope and checked for changes in the cells.

-• Pap Smear: A Pap Smear checks for changes in cervical cells (cervical dysplasia) that may lead to cervical cancer.
+A Pap Smear checks for changes in cervical cells (cervical dysplasia) that may lead to cervical cancer.
 Since more than 90% of all women with cervical dysplasia are infected by HPV, it has often been reasoned that all women with cervical dysplasia needs to be evaluated for HPV infection.

-• HPV tests for men: Currently, no specific HPV tests are available for men.
+Currently, no specific HPV tests are available for men.
 But HPV DNA sampling can be done in scrapings of cells taken from the tip of the penis.

 Treatment of HPV Infection

-Unfortunately, there are no permanent cure of HPV infection.
+Unfortunately, there is no permanent cure of HPV infection.
 Once infected, the virus remains in the man or woman for life.
 But genital warts can be treated and removed.
 Occasionally though, warts tend to recur.

 Treatment of Genital Warts